Gardens and Horticulture

 Show Gardens

-The show gardens are the heart and soul of Bord Bia Bloom.
-They bring some of Ireland’s most talented designers together to create spectacular gardens that not only illustrate how to make the most of your outdoor spaces, but also shine a spotlight on some of the most important issues of our times.
-The impact of climate change and making better use of the outdoors also feature as recurring themes.
+The Show Gardens are the heart and soul of Bord Bia Bloom.
+They bring some of the most talented designers from Ireland and overseas together to create spectacular gardens that not only illustrate how to make the most of your outdoor spaces but also shine a spotlight on some of the most important issues of our times.
+With 21 gardens on show this year, you’ll find lots of inspiration for your own outdoor areas, no matter how big or how small.

-Our small but perfectly formed Postcard Gardens are one of the most popular visitor attractions at Bord Bia Bloom each year.
-Created by amateur gardeners from community groups, schools, and training groups from across Ireland, they showcase their locality or highlight the issues that matter to them.
+Our small but perfectly formed Postcard Gardens, supported by Tirlán CountryLife, are one of the most popular visitor attractions at Bord Bia Bloom each year.
+Created by amateur gardeners from community groups and schools from across Ireland, they showcase their locality or highlight the issues that matter to them.
 They are proof that size doesn’t matter when it comes to creating wonderful outdoor spaces!
+This year we are excited to host 11 Postcard Gardens at Bloom.

 Cultivating Talent